Cog-Creators/Red-DiscordBot/docs/host-list.rst

 | It's possible to self host Red with your own hardware.
 A Raspberry Pi 3
   will have enough computing capacity to handle a small to medium sized bot.
-  One also has the option of building a computer for this purpose or purchasing a  rack server as any modern hardware should work without issues.
-But keep in mind this option can leaves one vulnerable to factors outside their control such as power outages.
+  You can also host on your own computer or rack server.
+Any modern hardware should work without issues.
+However, this option leaves you responsible for keeping the bot online by paying for electricity costs and dealing with power outages.

 -------------------
 Choosing a Provider